ROBO-BEV/Tapomatic/README.md

 Download this FULL git repo onto a Raspberry Pi 4 B
 1. Use "cd Tapomatics" Linux terminal command to navigate to the highest level directory
-2. Use "python3 install.py YOUR_PC_USERNAME" command to install all the necessary libraries
+2. Use "python3 install.py YOUR_PC_USERNAME YOUR_OPERATING_SYSTEM" command to install all the necessary libraries
 3. Use "cd Tapomatics/v2020.0" command to navigate to the main code directory
 4. Finally run the command "python3 GUI.py" to start kiosk software running
 5. NOTE: Use "python3" and NOT "python", in step 5 or you will get run time errors!!!